fridaysystems/inventory-presser/readme.txt

 = 11.7.0 =
 This version makes the job of REST API clients that update vehicle data much easier by adding meta fields that overlap and updated all custom taxonomies.

-= 11.6.0 =
-This is the first version that provides a multi-valued meta field to hold vehicle options called `inventory_presser_options_array`.

-= 11.3.1 =
-This version is just like 11.3.0, but it works on PHP versions less than 7.0.0 without producing warnings.

-= 11.3.0 =
-Version 11.3.0 is a stable & polished release after the elimination of serialized meta fields.

-= 8.6.0 =
-This is the minimum version required for compatibility with the block editor launched in WordPress 5.0 and a new add-on called [Inventory Presser Elementor Add-on](https://inventorypresser.com/products/plugins/elementor-add-on/).
-This plugin adds vehicle fields to Elementor's list of Dynamic Tags.

-= 4.2.0 =
-This version is the first that includes REST API endpoints that allow efficient vehicle updates.

-= 3.1.0 =
-This is the required minimum version for compatibility with our [VIN decoder add-on](https://inventorypresser.com/products/plugins/vin-decoder/).

-= 2.3.1 =
-Dashicons were being included by a companion widget until said widget was rewritten.
-They are used by this plugin but were not enqueued until this version.

-= 2.0.0 =
-We are still in a private beta, but this version is the new stable tag.

-= 1 4.0 =
-The new location taxonomy links a vehicle to the address where a vehicle is located, making multi-lot management simple

-= 1.2.0 =
-This is the first version of the plugin that is part of a launched website, so there is no reason to not have at least this version.

-= 0.5 =
-Without version 0.5, you will not have this readme.txt file

 == History ==

+= Fall 2015 =
-Fall 2015: Corey Salzano starts writing this plugin and an inventory importer companion.
+Corey Salzano starts writing this plugin and an inventory importer companion.
 John Norton begins creating a theme and widgets for a front-end.

+= March 2016 =
-March 2016: The first site using the plugin launches.
+The first site using the plugin launches.

+= March 2018 =
-March 2018: Powering more than 100 websites with version 4.2.0 when REST API endpoints were introduced.
+Powering more than 100 websites with version 4.2.0 when REST API endpoints were introduced.

+= December 2020 =
+Version 12.2.1 is submitted to wordpress.org for inclusion in the Plugin Repository.
+Github repo is flipped from private to public.